tlswg/sniencryption/sniencryption.md

 allow that service to redirect the connection towards the Hidden Service.

-The design relies on two main components: tunneling TLS in TLS, as explained in {{tlsintls}}, and obtaining Combined Tickets that enable the tunneled connections between Client and Hidden Service through the fronting service, as explained in {{combinedtickets}}.
+The design relies on two main components: tunneling TLS in TLS, as explained in (#tlsintls), and obtaining Combined Tickets that enable the tunneled connections between Client and Hidden Service through the fronting service, as explained in (#comboticket).
 These two components are conceived as extensions to TLS 1.3 [@!I-D.ietf-tls-tls13].

 ## Key Words